-As with other rising prices, this rate has been impacted by increased inflation and reflects the current economy.
+As with other rising prices, this rate was impacted by increased inflation and reflects the current economy.

 Why would I want to participate in this program?

-This program locks in a fixed rate for the next three years.
+This program locks in a fixed rate for three years, from July 2022 through June 2025.
 This program provides a steady rate for residents.